 You can pair this with Concord Grape Sorbet, make a PB & J ice cream sandwich or go big with a Buckeye Bombe.
-Or go old school and eat it straight out of the container.
+Or eat it straight out of the container.
 Take off that lid and go spoon to mouth right out in the open in front of everyone.
 No shame in that, it’s peanut butter after all.

 *The FDA’s criteria also states that certain additives will disqualify a product from being labeled as peanut butter.
 So, if a product is 90% peanuts but that other 10% includes one of these disallowed additives it is not peanut butter, it is peanut butter spread.
 For more details see the Guide To Peanut Butter.

 A back to basics Peanut Butter Ice Cream that is worthy of the best nut butter you can find.
 Or stick to your favorite supermarket brand for a frozen version of a childhood favorite.
 Either way, this is creamy comfort food that you’ll want to eat straight from the container.